 - Meeting with key senior employees (either face-to-face, or via technology)

 - Organisational orientation; explanation of how the employee fits into the team and how their role fits with the overall strategy and goals

 - Career management

 Useful contacts and further reading

-An introductory look at the main stages of the recruitment process, from defining the role to making the appointment
+Looks at the main stages of the recruitment and resourcing process, from defining the role to making the appointment

 Episode 89: This episode offers guidance on getting those all-important first impressions right using creative and effective staff inductions.